AtifMahmud/UnrealAI/README.md

 5. Aesthetic improvements
 6. Integrate this into a game so a in-game character can talk to the AI

-If you have any questions, please feel free to ask me!
+If you have any questions, please feel free to email me at atifmahmud95@gmail.com!